-You’ve been paying for SR22 insurance for a while now.
 When you have an SR22 and move to another state, you might think, great – I finally won’t have that additional expense!
-Unfortunately, it doesn’t work that way.
+However, it doesn’t work that way.
 If your SR22 requirement has not yet expired when you move, it’s essential to keep paying your insurance premiums.
 If your SR22 policy lapses, you’ll encounter problems in your new state of residence.

 Why do I have to keep SR22 insurance if I move to another state?

 If your SR22 insurance policy lapses, the company that issued your policy will file an SR26 form with the DMV.
 The state will suspend your license and will also notify every other state.
 When you move, your new state of residence will not issue a new driver’s license or let you register your vehicle.
 And you won’t be able to obtain auto insurance in your new state until you complete your SR22 obligation.

 Depending on the circumstances of your SR22 requirement, there may be additional penalties for letting your SR22 policy lapse.
 You may have to continue carrying SR22 insurance for an extended period, pay additional fines, or even be assigned jail time.

 How to stay in compliance with your SR22 requirement